 Establishing and selling franchises is complicated because both federal and state laws apply.
 Federal law establishes minimum disclosure standards for franchisors, but states may have additional registration and filing requirements which can vary significantly from one state to another.
 New York law is among the most confusing in the country.
 As a result, many franchisors do not realize that they are subject to New York law and they fail to comply with the rules.
 At a minimum, franchisors should know the key points about New York franchise law discussed below.
-However, it is best to consult a franchise attorney for advice.
+However, it is best to consult a franchise attorney for franchise legal help.

 When Is a Franchisor Subject to New York Registration Requirements?

 After preparing a Franchise Disclosure Document (FDD), franchisors must check various state laws to determine if they have additional legal obligations under state law.
 Typically, they need to review laws in the states where they want to sell franchises, the franchisor is located, and the franchisee is located.

 New York law is complex and applies to more franchisors than is typically the case in other states.
-A franchisor must comply with New York franchise law if it meets one of these requirements:
+A franchisor must comply with NY franchise law if it meets one of these requirements:

 - The offer to sell the franchise originated from New York